 The Warranty Request Form Must be Completed by the Lockbox Owner

 It’s common for other agents to run across a problem with a lockbox and contact ARMLS to report it as defective.
-While anyone can contact the Helpdesk for assistance with a difficult lockbox, only the owner can complete the Warranty Request Form.
+While anyone can contact support for assistance with a difficult lockbox, only the registered owner can complete the Warranty Request Form.